The rules for life after college have changed. Learn how you can help your child prepare for their future career.

 Each of our college and university partners are required to offer credit hours/units for AIP.
 How many is dependent on the individual school.
 With proper planning, the credit hours/units received may not affect graduation timing.
 Always ensure that your child contact their TWC campus liaison prior to applying to discuss how many credit hours/units are available at their institution.
 If your child is unsure of who the campus liaison may be, please email email@example.com and we’ll be happy to provide the liaison’s name and contact information.

 What is the housing situation?
 What safety measures are in place?

 The majority of students live in TWC's Residential and Academic Facility (RAF), located in the thriving neighborhood of NoMa, or in a comparable building within close proximity.
 Our residences are considered "luxury-style apartments", and include fully furnished units with washer-dryer, fully equipped kitchens, TV, wi-fi and dishwasher.
 Apartments are primarily two-bedroom, two-bath units with a shared common space of living room, kitchen and dining area.
 All buildings offer a computer lab, fitness center, lounge.
 The majority of our academic and professional development programs take place at the RAF, so the majority of students do not have to leave the building at all to attend them.

 Students may request a roommate when they submit their profile.
 For those students who do not select their own roommate, TWC pairs them based on a percentage of match indicated by the personality information they share in their profile.

 Ensuring the safety and security of our students is a top priority for The Washington Center and the Housing and Community Life department.
 TWC housing complexes are electronic access only, featuring 24-hour front desk teams comprised of concierge and security staff with 100% ID checks.
-We also have dedicated staff who live in all our buildings, known as Alumni Mentors, who offer support 24 hours a day.
+We also have dedicated staff who live in all our buildings, known as Alumni-in-Residence, who offer support 24 hours a day.